 If you are married at the time of your death, your spouse will be the beneficiary of the death benefit, unless you otherwise elect in writing on a form to be furnished to you by the Plan Administrator.
 However, if you wish to designate a beneficiary other than your spouse, your spouse must consent to waive any rights to the death benefit and to the designation of the alternate beneficiary.
 Your spouse's consent must be in writing and witnessed by a notary.
-Note that there may be minimum age requirements for Money Purchase subaccount spousal waivers; contact the Plan Office if you have questions.

-Provided no valid waiver is in effect, the death benefit payable to your spouse shall be in the form of a survivor annuity, which provides periodic payments over the life of your spouse.
-The size of the monthly payments will depend on the value of your Account at the time of your death.
-Your spouse may elect a lump-sum benefit as provided by the plan.
+Provided no valid waiver is in effect, the death benefit payable to your spouse shall be in the form of a survivor annuity, that is, periodic payments over the life of your spouse.
+The size of the monthly payments will depend on the value of your account at the time of your death.
+The spouse may elect a lump sum benefit as provided by the plan.